The Tanzania RCP Mental Wellness Initiative

 Share your learned and lived experience with mothers, fathers, students, teachers and community leaders.

 Short-term volunteers assist in all aspects of daily and weekly mental wellness projects.
-Psycho-educational workshops are conducted on alcohol abuse, family conflict, depression and anxiety, and recovering from trauma.
-Monthly in-home depression assessments are conducted by trained RCP caregivers with referrals to the general clinic for treatment.
-Village-based interpersonal-therapy (IPT) groups are coordinated by trained RCP Caregivers.
-Mental health awareness sessions are presented at village meetings and church gatherings.
+Psycho-educational workshops are conducted on addiction, family conflict, depression and anxiety, and recovering from trauma.
+Monthly in-home depression assessments and village-based interpersonal-therapy (IPT) sessions are conducted by trained RCP caregivers with referrals to the general clinic for treatment.
+Mental health awareness presentations are conducted at village meetings and church gatherings to defy stigma and reinforce early and equitable intervention.

 Read about the development of the Reaching Children’s Potential Mental Wellness Initiative on our blog.